virocon-organization/virocon/README.rst

 ---------------------
 Requirements
 ~~~~~~~~~~~~
-Make sure you have installed Python `3.7.4`_ by typing
+Make sure you have installed Python `3.8` by typing

 .. code:: console

    python --version

 in your `shell`_.

+(Older version might work, but are not actively tested)

 Consider using the python version management `pyenv`_.